MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctreectrl-class.md

 ### <a name="return-value"></a>Valore restituito

-La quantità di rientro misurata in pixel.
+Quantità di rientro misurato in pixel.

 ### <a name="example"></a>Esempio